Start / English Edition / Cyberpunk TCG: 140 Cards, 4 SR, and the Bandai Formula

 The closest Magic comparison is Goryo’s Vengeance (Saviors of Kamigawa, 2005) — Instant, two black mana, reanimate a legendary creature for one turn.
 That card defined several deck archetypes across Magic history.
 The key difference: Goryo’s costs just two mana and fires immediately, no six-Cost plus attack condition required.
 Alt is a significantly riskier design — but she’s a persistent threat on the board rather than a one-shot combo trigger.
 Magic’s Goryo’s works reactively.
 Cyberpunk’s Alt demands proactive play.
 Fits the Merc/Netrunner flavor.
 Alt as a character was never defensive.

 The Phantom Liberty comparison is worth making here.
-Song So Mi — Songbird — is the character from the 2023 DLC who stands in direct lineage to Alt Cunningham.
-Songbird is the next generation: a second-generation Netrunner living with the consequences of Soulkiller, desperately trying to escape the fate that caught Alt.
-Songbird can move through the Blackwall — a space that’s lethal to normal humans, and where Alt’s Engram now resides.
-The DLC never stated this explicitly, but the implication is there: Songbird and Alt know each other.
-If WeirdCo builds Set 2 on Phantom Liberty — and the probability is high, Dogtown is visually and narratively the most interesting new setting since Night City itself — then Songbird becomes the Legend who relates to Alt Cunningham the way an heir relates to a legacy.
-Mechanically they could even interact: a Songbird card that undoes Alt’s removal from the game would be the natural design bridge.
-Until then, Alt remains the only Soulkiller Architect on the board.
-Which is also what she is in the lore.
+Song So Mi — Songbird — is the character from the 2023 DLC who runs thematically parallel to Alt Cunningham: a Netrunner living with the Soulkiller-like consequences of her own Blackwall work and trying to escape the fate that caught Alt.
+Songbird can move beyond the Blackwall — the firewall separating the old Net and its rogue AIs from the current network.
+In the Path of Least Resistance ending of 2077, Alt’s Engram vanishes exactly there: beyond the Blackwall with all the Mikoshi Engrams.
+The DLC establishes no direct in-universe connection between the two — Songbird’s Blackwall contacts are generic rogue AIs, not Alt specifically.
+The parallel is thematic, not canonical.
+If WeirdCo builds Set 2 on Phantom Liberty — and the probability is high, Dogtown is visually and narratively the most striking new setting since Night City itself — Songbird as a Legend makes a fine mechanical complement to Alt, the echo character without direct plot connection.
+A Songbird card that undoes Alt’s removal from the game would be the natural design bridge.

 Anyone wanting to untangle the full story — especially the Engram mechanics that fed directly into the TCG’s Legend slots — is going to need Cyberpunk 2077 in the Ultimate Edition with Phantom Liberty.
 That’s where the Soulkiller arc hits its full weight.